jonaprieto/specs/src/architecture/layers/resources.md

 Mandatory fields:
 - The dynamic `Suffix` identifying the version of the `Value` of the Resource.
 Should always be a nonce.
 - The list of `Controllers`for the Resource.
-- The `Value` of the encoded `Resource` represented by a ByteString (i.e. the current content of the Memory behind the address).
+- The `Value` of the `Resource` represented by a ByteString (i.e. the current content of the "Memory Cell" at the Resource Address).
 - An integer valued `Quantity`, to determine balance in `tx`s using fungible `Resources`.

 Examples of optional data:
-- Dynamic (components of) Predicates, such as:
+- Dynamic (components of) Predicates, such as: **TODO: Give examples**
     - Optional Predicates to determine ownership of the resource being encoded.
     - Predicates derived from user Intents, used as side constraints for solvers or the Execution Engine.
-    - **Note: Do we want to move these to a separate field, e.g. dynamic_predicate(s)?**
 - All dynamic information relevant to Taiga verification.
 TODO: Add example for that.
 - The Transaction Execution Logic (TODO: Are there cases where we might want this in resource_data_static?)